Health and Safety Executive

 Legal requirement

 The Health and Safety at Work etc Act 1974 requires employers to provide and maintain working conditions that are safe and without risk to the health of employees, so far as is reasonably practicable.
-COSHH1 expands on this general duty and requires employers to prevent worker exposure to hazardous substances or, where this is not reasonably practicable, to ensure adequate control.
-Employees are required to make full and proper use of the control measures provided and to report any defects in them promptly to their employer.

 The Safety Representatives and Safety Committees Regulations 1977 require employers to allow appointed safety representatives time off with pay for training so they can carry out their functions.
 Safety Representatives also have the right to be consulted over the planning and organisation of any health and safety training provided for those they represent.

-Maximum Exposure Limits (MELs)
+Workplace Exposure Limits (WELs)

 Rubber process dust

-Dust arising in the stages of rubber manufacture where ingredients are handled, weighed, added to or mixed with uncured natural or synthetic elastomers.
+This is dust from rubber manufacture where ingredients are handled, weighed, added to or mixed with uncured natural or synthetic elastomers.
 It does not include dusts arising from the abrasion of cured rubber.

 Rubber fume

-Occupational exposure limits for individual chemical substances which may be present will also apply, for example carbon black, certain whitings and most common solvents2.
+Workplace exposure limits for individual chemical substances which may be present will also apply, for example carbon black, certain whitings and most common solvents2.

 A strategy for dust and fume control